mokyen/okyensourcesoftware/dmi.md

     };
 ```

-This class is fairly easy to read, but of course it's only a few lines long.
+This class is fairly easy to read, but of course, it's only a few lines long.
 As it grows, it's easy to imagine that the `switch` statement could grow increasingly complex and harder to follow.

 This is also pretty simple to modify or extend at this scale.
 However, what if there are more considerations in determining what to send than just the `state`?
-I assume that most programmers have seen the twisted webs than can arise from switch statements.
-Being *closed to moficiation* seems a bit of stretch.
+I assume that most programmers have seen the twisted webs that can arise from switch statements.
+Being *closed to modification* seems a bit of a stretch.

 Testing this class is relatively difficult for such a simple class.
 I would have to create a spy, fake, or mock version of the `Outputter` object that I can inject into this class.
 Therefore, `RequestHandler` tests would be broken if the interface of `Outputter` changed.

-In the past, I would have this class fulfills SRP.
+In the past, I would have said this class fulfills SRP.
 It has a Single Responsibility - to process a request.
 However, the coupling between the `Outputter` and the logic means that one *actor* could cause this to change.

 The crux of the issue here is that all three types of code are combined into the processRequest function.
 DMI to the rescue!